JeanMILPIED/the-engineering-manager-stack/README.md

 #### Manage a personal TODO list
 - https://zapier.com/blog/best-todo-list-apps/ (comparison of to do list tools)
-- I know : Microsoft To Do, and google tasks (integrated with agenda and simple)
+- I know : Microsoft To Do, and Google tasks (integrated with agenda and simple)
 - https://www.notion.so/Wiki-personnel-1cd2213ad3664d4597994144d84001d5 (Use Notion free)

 ### C - Talent